Registration

 Grade Change/Academic Appeal Policy

-- Step 2: The student should speak to the appropriate division chair.
-The division chair must notify the student within fifteen (15) working days of the resolution after the meeting with the student.
-If the student is not satisfied with the resolution, the student should proceed to Step 3.
+- Step 1: The student completes the grade appeal form.
+Additional pages may be attached, if necessary.
+The student will make an appointment with the appropriate division chair, department head, or supervisor.
+The division chair/department head/supervisor will receive the original grade appeal form and any supporting documentation prior to the meeting.
+The division chair/department head/supervisor must notify the student within fifteen (15) working days of the resolution after the meeting with the student.
+If the student is not satisfied with the resolution, the student may proceed to Step 2.

-- Step 3: The student will provide a written statement describing the nature of the appeal to the instructional dean or supervisor.
-A meeting will then be scheduled with the student, the instructional dean or supervisor, and the instructor to discuss the appeal.
-The instructor will receive a copy of the student’s written material prior to the meeting.
-A decision by the dean or supervisor will be made within fifteen (15) days of the meeting.
-The decision by the dean or supervisor will be final and cannot be appealed further.
+- Step 2: The student will provide a written statement describing the nature of the appeal to the instructional dean.
+A meeting will then be scheduled with the student, the instructional dean, and the instructor to discuss the appeal.
+The instructor will receive a copy of the student's written material prior to the meeting.
+A decision by the dean will be made within fifteen (15) working days of the meeting.
+The decision by the dean will be final and cannot be appealed further.

 Confidentiality of Records